 The menu options for the starters were very interesting as they claim to serve something called a “Island Cuisine” where every dish comes with a twist making it closer to the food normally had at an island.
 We ordered Hot basil chicken, Grilled calamari and prawn salad and veg sampler so that something vegetarian could be tasted too.
 The hot basil chicken was nice, correctly cooked and spiced to the right levels specially because our spice levels are generally on the higher side.

 The veg sampler had beer battered onion rings, cheese balls, spicy wedges and stir fried mixed veg.
-The beer battered onion rings were the best among it, loved the crispiness and the beer flavour was just right having said the rest were good too and special mention here to the green chutney which had a lovely applesauce and tamarind twist to it.
+The beer battered onion rings were the best among it.
+We loved the crispiness and the beer flavour was just right.
+Having said that, the rest were good too and special mention here to the green chutney which had a lovely applesauce and tamarind twist to it.

 But the dish that stole my heart away was the Grilled calamari and prawn salad.
 Absolutely knock out dish, both calamari and prawn was perfectly cooked and well balanced with crunchy vegetables and a mildly spiced light sauce.

 The person serving us mentioned that the paneer (cottage cheese) in the place was really good and we should try it and hence we decided to order Kafta Seasoned Cottage cheese and I was so glad I did because the quality of the paneer truly was good, the seasoning was decent too and all in all it made a good dish.